sparkfun/SparkFun_GNSS_LG580P/docs/software_overview.md

 !!! warning "Synchronization Step"
 	In the [reference manual](./assets/component_documentation/quectel_lg290p03lgx80p03_firmware_upgrade_guide_v1-1.pdf), **Step 9** instructs users to wait for a synchronization process.
 If users refer to an earlier section of the manual, this process requires the LG580P module to receive a `SYNC_WORD1` within 500ms of powering up.
 Therefore, users must restart the module during the synchronization step.
-In the QGNSS software *(+v2.1)*, this can be performed with the :material-refresh: reboot button.
+In the QGNSS software *(+v2.1)*, a software reset can be performed with the :material-refresh: reboot button. **However, the LG580P seems to need an actual hardware reset.
+Use a jumper wire to momentarily short the RST pad to GND to reset the LG580P.**

 	<figure markdown>